-Due to the disproportionate enforcement of cannabis crimes in communities of color during the war on drugs, communities of color face barriers to starting a cannabis business.
-The California Urban Partnership, a community development advocacy organization and Sacramento BHC grantee, took a lead role in negotiating with the City of Sacramento to establish a program to provide communities of color access to the Sacramento region's \$4 billion legal marijuana industry.
-In November 2017, the Sacramento City Council unanimously approved the Cannabis Opportunity, Reinvestment, and Equity (CORE) program (Resolution 2018-0323) and committed \$1 million to support business development among impacted communities.
+People of color face social and economic barriers to starting a cannabis business because of the disproportionate enforcement of cannabis crimes from the "war the on drugs."
+The California Urban Partnership, a community development advocacy organization and Sacramento BHC grantee, took a lead role in negotiating with the City of Sacramento to start a program to increase communities of color access to the Sacramento region's \$4 billion legal marijuana industry.
+In November 2017, the Sacramento City Council unanimously approved the Cannabis Opportunity, Reinvestment, and Equity (CORE) program (Resolution 2018-0323) and committed \$1 million to support people of color becoming cannabis entrepreneurs.54